mozilla-services/requests-hawk/README.rst

 The server gives you a session token, that you'll need to derive to get the hawk credentials.

 Do an HKDF derivation on the given session token.
-You’ll need to use the following parameters::
+You'll need to use the following parameters::

     key_material = HKDF(hawk_session, '', 'identity.mozilla.com/picl/v1/sessionToken', 32*2)

-The key material you’ll get out of the HKDF needs to be separated into two parts, the first 32 hex characters are the ``hawk id``, and the next 32 ones are the ``hawk key``::
+The key material you'll get out of the HKDF needs to be separated into two parts, the first 32 hex characters are the ``hawk id``, and the next 32 ones are the ``hawk key``::